yago-123/galeLB/README.md

 - [ ] L4-Based Forwarding (Stateful `NAT` with Connection Tracking in `XDP + TC`)]

 ## Requirements
+System requirements:
 * Linux Kernel 4.4+
 * Clang 18+
 * LLVM 18+
 * 64 bit architecture and x86 CPU

+Network:
+* Make sure that ARP is enabled on the network interface that communicates the load balancer with the nodes.

 ## Architecture